 At its core, AI excels at pattern recognition.
 It processes vast amounts of historical classification data, identifies trends, and generates recommendations.
 However, classification isn’t just about matching words.
 It requires judgment, legal interpretation, and often, a deep understanding of a product’s function and composition.

 Consider this: AI might classify a clock-radio as a “clock, with a radio” because that’s what it is called.
-But from a classification perspective, it is a “radio with a clock.”
+But from a classification perspective, it is a “radio, with a clock.”
 So the proper classification is in radio reception devices.
-If the AI tool is relying solely on a database of prior classifications, it may not consider the regulatory nuances that could place it under a different duty rate or even a separate product category entirely.
+If the AI tool is relying solely on a database of prior classifications, or if it is relying only on the verbal description of the goods, it may not consider the regulatory nuances that could place it under a different duty rate or even a separate product category entirely.

 AI Doesn’t Handle Ambiguity Well, But Tariff Classification Is Full of It